-I feel like I need to give people permission, and I hope you’ll consider this that permission.
+I feel like I need to give people permission to laugh, and I hope you'll consider this that permission.
 Here are some things that I know to be true as I live life with a chronic illness:

 - I need a kidney transplant.